Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Methodology

-\paragraph{The definition of Inter-Group Discrepancy (IGD).} At each training round, we randomly partition the $N$ source classifiers $\{F_n\}_{n=1}^N$ into two disjoint groups $\mathcal{G}_1$ and $\mathcal{G}_2$, compute their weighted average predictions, and minimize the $\ell_1$ disagreement on target data:
+To mitigate these issues, we introduce Inter-Group Discrepancy (IGD), a group-level discrepancy objective that serves as an efficient, low-variance approximation to $\mathcal{L}_{\mathrm{full}}$ without requiring full pairwise computation or reliance on a single random pairing.
+At each training round, IGD randomly partitions the $N$ source predictors $\{F_n\}_{n=1}^N$ into two disjoint groups $\mathcal{G}_1$ and $\mathcal{G}_2$, forms weighted average predictors for each group, and minimizes their $\ell_1$ disagreement on unlabeled target data: